FunctionMath.GetEquationSolver Method

 Parameters

-A delegate that represents a multivariate function returning a vector that computes the values on the left-hand side of the equations.
+A multivariate function returning a vector that computes the values on the left-hand side of the equations.

 jacobianFunction Func<Vector<Double>, Matrix<Double>, Matrix<Double>>

-A delegate that represents a multivariate function returning a matrix in its second argument that computes the Jacobian of targetFunction.
+A multivariate function returning a matrix in its second argument that computes the Jacobian of function.

 initialGuess Vector<Double>